ZirAjs/linux-container/README.md

     * Use the ELF and Dockerfile provided in the challenge, or
     * Use `gdbserver` to eliminate differences.
+    * Attach gdb to the provided docker image directly.
-* On **Ubuntu 18.04**, some packages had to be removed due to incompatibility issues.
+* On **Ubuntu 18.04**, some packages had to be removed due to compatibility issues.

 ## Directory Layout